Activity Centers Tips

 Birthday Party on a Budget

-Planning a successful birthday party can be overwhelming, especially if you’re not in the market for a keeping-up- with-the- Jones type, over-the- top party.
-Here’s my advice for a quick and easy birthday party that doesn’t break the bank: Go to Target.
+Planning a successful birthday party can be overwhelming, especially if you’re not in the market for a keeping-up-with-the-Jones type, over-the-top party.
+Here are some tips for a quick and easy birthday party that doesn’t break the bank: Go to Target.
 That’s it.
-(Just kidding.)
+(Just kidding.).
+Birthday Party on a Budget can be a breeze with a little imagination.

-Successful kids birthday parties plan for two audiences – parents and kids.
+Successful kids’ birthday parties are planned for two audiences – parents and kids.
 Keep this in mind as you start putting it all together.

-Invitations: You can spend a lot of time and energy making beautifully designed invitations on websites like Shutterfly or you can buy a pack of eight and fill in the blanks while you’re watching television.
+You can spend a lot of time and energy making beautifully designed invitations on websites like Shutterfly, or you can buy a pack of eight and fill in the blanks while you’re watching television.
 It’s up to you.
-Some parents choose use online invites but getting an envelope in the mail is really fun for kids and also helps to build anticipation.
+Some parents choose to use online invites, but getting an envelope in the mail is fun for kids and also helps to build anticipation.
+Or you can just message the parents individually.
+However you do it, sending invitations can be the least expensive of the steps.

-Entertainment: Kids don’t need a lot of entertainment.
+Kids don’t need a lot of entertainment.
 You don’t have to hire a magician or a singing Elsa, but have a few things for the kids to do.
 If you forget this step, they’re guaranteed to run in circles screaming.
 No one wants that.
 Paper and crayons are easy.
 Stickers are fun.
-Kids love bubbles, noise makers, balls… Again –bring more than you think you need.
+You can enlist a cousin/friend/family to organize games like musical chairs, pin the tail on the donkey, pass the parcel, freeze dance, charades, etc. Kids love bubbles, noise makers, balls… Again –bring more than you think you need.
 Someone’s going to break their noisemaker and steal someone else’s…Screaming will ensue… Save yourself the headache and get extra.
 (Skip the birthday hats.
-I’ve never seen a kid excited about the hat.)
+I’ve never seen a kid excited about the hat.).
+That helps, considering we are looking to make it a Birthday Party on a Budget.

-Cake: I can’t tell you how many times I’ve been to parties where the cake has been untouched because the parents forgot the knife.
+I can’t tell you how many times I’ve been to parties where the cake has been untouched because the parents forgot the knife.
 Don’t forget the knife.
 Also – it’s nice to have a fancy cake – everyone loves a beautiful cake – but it truly doesn’t matter.
 You can get one at the supermarket and be really happy with it.
 And if you plan even one day in advance, the supermarket can usually make you a fancy one for a quarter of the price.
+Or if you are inspired by the inner baker in you, baking a good homemade cake will be the ultimate flex.

 About the author